Ambassador marketing is a strategy where brands transform their most loyal customers, followers, and fans into influential salespeople.

 When researching social media marketing, you’ve probably come across the term ambassador marketing.
 Perhaps the idea piqued your interest (in fact, I’m almost sure it did or you wouldn’t be here).
 But if you don’t have a deep understanding of the topic, it’s difficult to understand how it could benefit your brand, or how you could get started.

 Well, you’re in luck!
-We’re going to give a complete overview of what ambassador marketing is and how you can use it to grow your brand.
+We’re going to define ambassador marketing and uncover how you can use it to grow your brand.
 But to do that, we’ve got to go waaay back…

 A Brief History

 Word of mouth has existed ever since someone first recommended something to a friend.
-One of the earliest rough forms of ambassador marketing can be traced back to Ancient Rome where it’s believed that gladiators endorsed products to the public.
+One of the earliest rough forms of using brand ambassadors can be traced back to Ancient Rome where it’s believed that gladiators endorsed products to the public.

 Eventually, companies started realising how much easier it was to sell a product that was endorsed by a trusted figure - be it a celebrity, friend, family member, or peer.
 They worked this strategy intentionally into their sales process and word-of-mouth marketing was officially born.